The-Hacker894/HackerBot/README.md

  >gtx1080 | I'AM A GTX 1080
  >cutedogsandcats | Get a cute dog or cat
  >importthis | The Zen of Python
+ >sourcecode | View the source code for HackerBot
+ >website | View the HackerBot Website
  >Ban | Ban Users (Will only allow users with a role named Owner or Admin.)
  >Kick | Kick Users (Will only allow users with a role named Owner, Admin, or Moderator.)
  >purgeall | Purge 100 Messages (Will only allow users with a role named Owner, Admin, or Moderator.)